pawarrachana06/Mongodb/README.md

 b.$all

-when you exactly those item but in any order
+when you need exactly those item but in any order

 ``` bash